 In some platforms, ongoing annual costs can be around 2.3% of your investment each year, depending on the product and funds chosen.
 If you add the adviser service fee, costs can exceed 4% per year.
 You may get access to cheaper wholesale funds – but look at the overall costs, advice and the features you're paying for.

-Ordinary managed funds generally cost around 1.5% to 2% each year (including the management fee and adviser trail), which is less than the overall costs of some platforms.
+Ordinary managed funds generally cost around 1.5% to 2% each year (including the management fee and any ongoing adviser fees), which is less than the overall costs of many wrap or master trust platforms.
 Index funds and exchange traded funds cost less than 1% per year.
 So think about the costs of wraps and master trusts before you commit.

 Investment fees can have a big impact on your long-term returns, especially when share prices decline.
 Fees don't seem as important to investors when the market is going well.
 But when markets go down, investors should focus on the costs and their impact.